The Magic Mountain

 byThomas Mann, John E. Woods (Translator)

-It is summer time in the Swiss Alps.
+It is summertime in the Swiss Alps.
 Hans Castorp, an ‘ordinary young man’, has arrived at an exclusive sanitorium for a brief visit to his convalescent cousin.
 Once there, time will lose its familiar contours, as Hans himself falls ill and loses himself in a landscape of dreams, beauty and eternal snow.

 The Magic Mountain is Thomas Mann’s masterwork: a Bildungsroman that is also an allegory of Europe before the devastations of the First World War and a profound meditation on time, art, sickness and death.
-John E. Woods’ virtuoso translations of Thomas Mann’s novels are widely recognised as the best versions available in English.
+John E. Woods’ virtuoso translations of Thomas Mann’s novels are widely recognized as the best versions available in English.

 The most life-changing novel